rancher/docs/content/rancher/v2.x/en/quick-start-guide/workload/quickstart-deploy-workload-ingress/_index.md

 * Your workload is deployed.
 This process might take a few minutes to complete.
 * When your workload completes deployment, it's assigned a state of **Active**.
 You can view this status from the project's **Workloads** page.

-### Expose the workload via an ingress
+### Expose The Application Via An Ingress

-Now that the application is up and running you want to expose it so that browsers and other services can hit it
+Now that the application is up and running it needs to be exposed so that otther services can connect.

 1. From the **Clusters** page, open the cluster that you just created.